gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 fireplace was what brought him to Avaunt.
 They were patient creatures, slow-moving until prey was in reach, then as fast as a striking snake.
-No one knew how this one had found its way onto the mountain---an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
+No one knew how this one had found its way onto the mountain—an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
 It just appeared one day, fully grown and very hungry.*